 Longitudinal surveys follow the same participants over an extended period of time, usually several years.
 For LSAY, participants begin the study when they're 16 years old and will be contacted once a year for up to 10 years.

 The survey will only take about 20 minutes to complete!

 Who conducts the survey?

-LSAY is managed and funded by the Australian Government Department of Education and Training, with support from state and territory governments.
+LSAY is managed and funded by the Australian Government Department of Education, with support from state and territory governments.
 The Department contracts the National Centre for Vocational Education Research (NCVER) to manage the survey, analyse and publish the survey results.
 NCVER engages Wallis Market & Social Research (Wallis) to conduct the online survey and computer-assisted telephone interviews.

 How are participants selected?